-There are several secured card offers that are a good option for you to build credit, and here are three of our favorites: Discover it® Secured Card - No Annual Fee, Capital One® Secured Mastercard® and Citi® Secured Mastercard®.
+There are numerous secured card offers, and here are three of our favorites: Discover it® Secured Credit Card, Secured Mastercard® from Capital One and Citi® Secured Mastercard®.
 All of these secured cards report to the three major credit bureaus, which will help you build credit if used responsibly.
 Here’s a summary of the features of each card:

 How to compare secured card offers

-To compare secured cards from multiple issuers, use helpful tools like our comparison feature that breaks down the various differences between cards such as credit required, card fees, and other additional details.
+To compare secured cards from multiple issuers, use helpful tools like our comparison feature that breaks down the various differences between cards such as minimum credit score, card fees and other additional details.
 With this tool you don’t have to worry about switching between websites to see which card suits your needs — you can conveniently compare as many cards as you like all in one place.

-The Capital One® Secured Mastercard® has a $0 annual fee, and you will get an initial $200 credit line after making a security deposit of $49, $99 or $200, determined by your creditworthiness.
-This card is potentially a good option for people who can’t afford a $200 security deposit — keep in mind the lower deposit is not guaranteed and based on creditworthiness.
+The Secured Mastercard® from Capital One has a $0 annual fee, and you will get an initial $200 credit line after making a security deposit of $49, $99 or $200.
+This card is potentially a good option for people who can’t afford a $200 security deposit — keep in mind the lower deposit is not guaranteed.
 There are no rewards associated with this card, but a nice perk is the potential to access a higher credit line after making your first five monthly payments on time with no additional deposit needed.
-You will also have access to your VantageScore® using CreditWise®, allowing you to monitor your credit progress.
+You will also have access to your VantageScore® (another consumer credit scoring system similar to FICO) using CreditWise®, allowing you to monitor your credit progress.

 Citi® Secured Mastercard®